grafana/grafana/docs/sources/image-rendering/_index.md

 If you already have [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/) installed on your system, then you can use this instead of the pre-packaged version of Chromium.

-> Please note that this is not recommended, since you may encounter problems if the installed version of Chrome/Chromium is not compatible with the [Grafana Image renderer plugin](#grafana-image-renderer-plugin).
+> **Note:** Please note that this is not recommended, since you may encounter problems if the installed version of Chrome/Chromium is not compatible with the [Grafana Image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).

 You need to make sure that the Chrome/Chromium executable is available for the Grafana/image rendering service process.